ekwan/cctk/README.md

 *This is a Python 3-based library for working with computational chemistry data*.

 #### Requirements:
-* Python 3.x
+* Python 3.7 or newer
 * Numpy
 * NetworkX
 * Sphinx

-Use of a package management system like `conda` or `miniconda` is heavily recommended.
+Use of a package management system like `conda` or `miniconda` is recommended.
 To install all requirements, run:

 ```
 pip install -r requirements.txt